sohang3112/sohang3112.github.io/about.md

 In my free time, I love to explore new programming languages - the wierder, the better!
-Actually, that's not true - some of these amazing *new* programming languages are actually quite old - Haskell (I love it!), Lisp (still exploring a few dialects, such as Racket and Clojure) and APL (it's *very wierd* - but it promises to amaze, so I'm sticking with it).
+Actually, that's not true - some of these amazing *new* programming languages are actually quite old - Haskell (I ❤️ it!), Lisp (still exploring a few dialects, such as Racket and Clojure) and APL (it's *very wierd* - but it promises to amaze, so I'm sticking with it).

 Of course, I mostly use the boring (read: mainstream) languages - C++, Python, JavaScript.